Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 ## Step 7: Assign parental ancestry (R)
 Run: `step7_assign_parental_ancestry.R` as a cluster job, as it will take a few hours to run.
 Use `step7_run_R_parental_ancestry.sh` to run.

-Before I start this step, I like to copy or move all the .bam.txt (including the parents and F1) files to a directory called, for example, 1A_refAlt and have the script and it's running bash file in the same directory.
-There is a loop to do so in the Loops file.
-Pia Schward edited this file so it can run parallel jobs to run faster.

-This R script compares allele depths from two parental lines (IM62 and IMPO) to classify each SNP site as REF (IMPO), ALT(IM62), HET, or missing (NN), then uses this classification to polarize genotypes in a set of recombinant individuals, flipping allele counts where necessary to align with parental ancestry.
+This R script compares allele depths from two parental lines (e.g. IM62 and IMPO) to classify each SNP site as REF (IMPO), ALT(IM62), HET, or missing (NN), then uses this classification to polarize genotypes in a set of recombinant individuals, flipping allele counts where necessary to align with parental ancestry.
 For the polarization step, if parents are opposite (e.g., IMPO = REF, IM62 = ALT), it retains allele counts. - If parents are flipped (IMPO = ALT, IM62 = REF), swaps ref and alt counts to align with ancestry.

+I have modified the R script to exclude the two parental files so I don't corrupt them in case this step fails.
+Second, after this script and onward, AA = CCC9 or IMPO and BB = IM62

 Output: `parental_ancestry.tt`, update the `.nam.txt' file to make sure they are poralized. and `all.scaffold_*txt.`

 ## step 8: Windows
 Run: `step8_window.py`.
 Use `step8_window_run.sh`

 This step averages across a window based on the number of SNPs/ number of reads/ some range.
-You can define heterozygote calls as het deviation (I changed it to 0.2 to make it stricter when calling heterozygous windows).
+You can define heterozygote calls as het deviation (I changed it to 0.2 to make it stricter when calling heterozygous windows) and the minimum numebr of SNPs per window.
+I choose to relax the SNPs/window filter here as I will filter in step 9 for that.
 This will output 3 files for each individual.
 1) a Genotypes file, 2) a genostats file (total number of windows with AA, AB, NN genotypes), and 3) a windows file (which I think is a count for each site that was used to build the genotypes file).
 **⚠️Important Note:** I hated how this script outputs files with no headers, so I added a few Python lines to add headers to the output files.
 However, downstream, these headers can cause an issue, which I tried to fix in the downstream script.
 For now, I added a # in front of those lines to just avoid the headache altogether.

-**⚠️Important Note:** Future Hagar noticed that when there are markers with high perecentage of NN, this inflates the peak and cause an artifcat downstream. one way to delet these windows is to make sure to add them possibly (site_list) to be exlcuded or include them into the bad.marks.txt file?
+**⚠️Important Note:** Future Hagar noticed that when there are markers with high percentage of NN, this inflates the peak and cause an artifcat downstream. one way to delet these windows is to make sure to add them possibly (site_list) to be exlcuded or include them into the bad.marks.txt file?

 The goal: identify genomic windows where more than 10% of individuals have genotype = NN (missing).